PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 When it comes to the website, most people will grab a template to get something thrown together quickly.

-To quote Cory, our lead designer, and self-proclaimed webmaster, "we didn't start by thinking we could build the slickest website, so we built one that felt different instead".
+Cory, PostHog's lead designer, and self-proclaimed webmaster, put this really nicely "we didn't start by thinking we could build the slickest website, so we built one that felt different instead".

 When it comes to the product, you want to ship a competent-feeling product, but in most cases, it doesn't need to be best-in-class.
-I'd argue that your website's design is _more_ important when you're in a phase of trying to get anyone to sign up.
+I'd argue that your website's design is _more_ important when you're in a phase of trying to get anyone to sign up, since it's probably where you're losing 90% or more of potential sign ups.

 The good news is that design starts with copy.
 If you get simple, clear language onto your website - that explains what you _do_, and meets the other use cases your visitors may have -, then you're ahead of 75% of other websites.

 Don't worry about pixel perfection.
 I once met (Malthe Sigurdsson)[https://twitter.com/malthe], who ran design at Stripe.
-He told me that great designers are fast and iterative.
+I went into the conversation expecting to hear that they spent months and months in Figma before shipping anything.
+Instead, he told me that great designers are fast and iterative.
 They don't get things perfect first time around.

 ## Building stuff

+As with most early stage startup stuff, you're more likely to be wrong than right (the vast majority of startups fail, after all), so optimize for this scenario.

-You are trying to figure out if anyone cares - you are _not_ building something hyperscalable.
+You are trying to figure out if anyone cares - the speed you can ship your first feature is the most important factor, and scalability is irrelevant.
 Use a software stack you've used before, as long as it's reasonably popular.
-We used django and react in the early days.
+We used django and React in the early days.

-That latest sexy javascript framework will _not_ help you hire anyone who cares about what matters.
+Ship features embarassingly early.
+The kind of user that'll pick up a random piece of software that no one has ever used before, is an early adopter - unless your software's main priority is being better designed, then it's much more preferable to ship clunky/ugly/slightly broken functionality and quickly improve it, than to waste months on something no one cares about.

 ## Dealing with existing users

-We have the concept of closing the loop.
-It goes like this:

-1. ship something
-1. get feedback from a user - focus on the problem they're trying to solve not the solution they ask for
-1. if you shipped a feature for them or fixed a bug - tell them!
-Then go back to step 1.

-When you go through this loop, in one hit you manage to improve your product, amaze your users and get word of mouth growth, _and_ you teach your users that you act on feedback so it's worth them giving more of it.

-Don't put anything between the person writing the code and your users.
+Aside from closing the loop, don't put anyone or anything between the person writing the code and your users.
 This will slow you down and will cause confusion.
-No one wants to spend time explaining problems to someone that doesn't really get them.
+Moreover, it's likely a better experience for a user to spend time with the person that actually built the product.
 It is more effective in the long run to productize answers to users' problems, than it is to spent lots of time triaging issues... which wind up with you or your engineers anyway.

+Set a clear responsibility for this with your cofounder.
+When Tim and I started getting users, I kept trying to get _more_ users whilst he focused completely on our existing ones.

+Remember that users are human beings (I imagine), and your success entirely depends on them.
+Make sure their experience with you is a joyful one.
+The way you even open a call sets the tone for the whole conversation - be happy and energetic to be there!
+Do the legwork for them - it shows them that their opinions are valued and thus they'll keep interacting with you.
+That means writing up your notes and creating issues or features in response, all of which you send to them.
+It means responding quickly to them - within minutes if you can.

 ## Sales

-When you're trying to get to product market fit, do _not_ prioritize scaling.
+When you're trying to get to product market fit, do _not_ prioritize scaling your sales.
 Just focus on getting 1 deal done at a time.
 Here is how to do that:

 1. Intros through your own network, people you worked with, went to school with, where your family work or went to school.
 Everybody has _some_ network - don't feel like you need to be a sales legend to do this.
 2. If you're in an accelerator, message other companies.
 Be personalized.
 3. People from companies that your product is perfect for.
 4. Events.
 You may be able to get free tickets via a partner.

 In general, do not do marketing (paid ads / content) expecting to get a sale - these are more scalable methods.
 Be hands on.
+Other companies in your space will have heavily invested in how to do outbound or marketing, so the most likely way you can win is on quality and personalization with your approach.

 Keep yourself accountable - set some goals for meetings booked and stick to them.

-Be hyper responsive.
+As with booking feedback calls, be hyper responsive.
 If you respond to people within minutes (whether booking a meeting, or progressing a deal), you'll get them whilst they're available and happy to engage.
 I used to obsessively respond to people on LinkedIn all day whilst in this phase.

 When it comes to pricing, reduce the risk for your earliest customers.
 Charge them monthly rather than annually (unless they've a preference for the latter - for example because they've a formal procurement process and rigid annual budgets).